nie7321/nie7321/README.md

 - [OpenAM Duo MFA Node](https://github.com/NUIT-ISO/duo-universal-prompt-auth-node), implementing their v4 SDK and powering *every single login at the whole university*
 - [Dynamic Forms for Laravel](https://github.com/NIT-Administrative-Systems/dynamic-forms), implementing a self-hosted PHP back-end for the [formiojs](https://github.com/formio/formio.js/) builder & renderer

+Whenever my team does something that is potentially-useful to other IT @ Northwestern teams, we try to package it up and publish it.
+Check out my pinned repositories for a few Northwestern-specific PHP & Laravel libraries.

 #### What's New?
 You can find long-form posts, contact information, and links to other cool stuff on my websight, [owls of the godless internets](https://godless-internets.org).